leudz/shipyard/guide/master/src/learn-by-example/true-victory.md

 # True victory

-It seems the `Friend`s are able to copy the power pellets' spawning mechanic!
+It seems the `Friends` are able to copy the power pellets' spawning mechanic!
 And they've learned to avoid the `Player` whenever they are powered up.

 ```rust,noplaypen